 Hákarl (which is Icelandic for shark) is a food from Iceland consisting of fermented and dried Greenlandic shark which is produced intentionally 3-hours away from Reykjavik because the smell is so bad!

-The meat of the shark when fresh is actually poisonous due to its high content of urea and trimethylamine oxide!
-Hákarl is traditionally prepared by first gutting and beheading a Greenlandic or Basking shark, and then placed in a shallow hole in gravelly sand, filled up and then left for 6-12 weeks.
-Once removed from the sand, the Hákarl is hung up to dry for several months, in which it ages, the uremic acid evaporates leaving it non-toxic, and the meat shrinks.
-The skin of the Hákarl is extremely sharp when drying, and in the old days was used as sandpaper.
+Hákarl is traditionally prepared by gutting and beheading a Greenlandic or Basking shark.
+It is then placed in a shallow hole in gravelly sand, filled up, and then left for 6-12 weeks.
+Once removed from the sand, the Hákarl is hung up to dry for several months.
+During this stage, it ages and shrinks and the uremic acid evaporates leaving it non-toxic.

 The late TV chef Anthony Bourdain, who travelled extensively throughout the world sampling local cuisine for his Travel Channel show No Reservations, described Hákarl as “the single worst, most disgusting and terrible tasting thing” he has ever eaten!